SysKitTeam/docs-point/configuration/manage-connection.md

 * Point Data Center customers who set up their tenant connection when deploying Syskit Point can manage or edit their connection by following the steps in this article.
 {% endhint %}

 Once Syskit Point is set up, you can manage or modify your tenant connection anytime through your Syskit Point Settings.
-This allows you to adjust permissions as needed and ensure accurate data collection.
+This allows you to adjust Autodiscover and Audit Data Storing options as needed and ensure accurate data collection.

 ## Connect Tenant Settings